chen-judge/MapGPT/README.md

 ## Setup

-1. Install Matterport3D simulators: follow instructions [here](https://github.com/peteanderson80/Matterport3DSimulator).
+Install Matterport3D simulators: follow instructions [here](https://github.com/peteanderson80/Matterport3DSimulator).
 We use the latest version instead of v0.1.

-2. Requirements:
+Install requirements:
 ```setup
 conda create -n MapGPT python=3.10
 conda activate MapGPT
 pip install -r requirements.txt
 ```

-3. Data.
+Prepare data:
-You can use the [annotations data](https://www.dropbox.com/sh/u3lhng7t2gq36td/AABAIdFnJxhhCg2ItpAhMtUBa?dl=0) of [DUET](https://github.com/cshizhe/VLN-DUET/) for testing.
++ You can follow [DUET](https://github.com/cshizhe/VLN-DUET/) and set the [annotations](https://www.dropbox.com/sh/u3lhng7t2gq36td/AABAIdFnJxhhCg2ItpAhMtUBa?dl=0) for testing val-unseen set.
++ We sample a subset containing 72 scenes and 216 cases for quick and cost-effective testing.
+You can download the corresponding JSON file from this [link](https://drive.google.com/drive/folders/1RB1lsVrJYaCw0nLGCzxGsrPynNLKxySo?usp=sharing) and place it in the `datasets/R2R/annotations` directory.
-The observation images need to be collected in advance from the simulator.
++ The observation images need to be collected in advance from the simulator.
 You can use your own saved images, and we are also preparing to upload them.

 ## Inference